mkreder/fedora-cubox-i_hb/README.md

 To get mainline kernels on top of stable, enable the mainline repo in /etc/yum.repos.d/cubox-i_hb.repo

-I also recommend installing yum-plugin-priorities to ensure you only get kernels from these repos since the generic Fedora kernels will possibly not boot and will likely be missing drivers.
-These repos have a slightly higher priority (98 vs. 99), so packages in them will be used before those from other repos regardless of verion-release-epoch.
+I also recommend installing yum-plugin-priorities on Fedora 20 and 21 to ensure you only get kernels from these repos since the generic Fedora kernels will possibly not boot and will likely be missing drivers.
+These repos have a slightly higher priority (98 vs. 99), so packages in them will be used before those from other repos regardless of verion-release-epoch. dnf recognizes priorities with no additional packages.

     yum -y install yum-plugin-priorities